Wright, N. (2003) ‘Still Practising’, LSTSA Newsletter (Interview), London School of Theology, Spring, p3.

 ‘My time at Shaftesbury provided me with an ideal opportunity to try out and refine reflective practice methods alongside Christians engaged in complicated, difficult and stressful work situations where more traditional ways of dealing with issues and experiences simply didn’t work.
 A study course in social psychology-based research helped to cement some of the ideas that were taking shape in my mind through field experience.’

-After leaving Shaftesbury, Nick became responsible for managing staff development and training in Tearfund, an evangelical international development and relief organisation, and has also started his own reflective practice-based development consultancy.
+After leaving Shaftesbury, Nick became responsible for managing staff development and training in Tearfund, a Christian international development and relief organisation, and has also started his own reflective practice-based development consultancy.

 ‘Tearfund works in incredibly complex situations.
 When I visited Albania during the Kosova war as part of a disaster response team, followed by a later visit to reconstruction projects in Beirut, I became even more convinced that a reflective practice approach really can make a difference; not only in terms of enhancing professional practice but also by helping preserve Christian integrity and personal faith in otherwise bewildering and confusing circumstances.’